Overview

 First-tier Tribunal (Property Chamber)

-The Applicant applied for a determination of the liability to pay, and reasonableness of, service charges (in excess of £700,000) for the years 2015, 2016, 2017 & 2018.
+The applicant applied for a determination of the liability to pay, and reasonableness of, service charges (in excess of £700,000) for the years 2015, 2016, 2017 & 2018.
 The FTT produced a 173-page decision following a 5-day trial.
 The entire claim was dismissed save for a handful of matters that resulted in a rebate of approx. £10.
-Jeff successfully represented the Defendants.
-A copy of the judgment can be found [here].
+Jeff successfully represented the respondent.

 Wahid v Azmahomed (2021)

-The Claimant issued a claim against his landlord for damages arising out of building works to convert the upper parts of the building into three self-contained apartments.
-The Claimant occupied the ground floor chicken shop and contended that the works caused multiple leaks and noise nuisance.
-The second part of the claim arose from the removal of the shop’s flue by the Defendant.
-Jeff represented the Claimant, who was partially successful and obtained an order for costs from the Defendant.
-A copy of the judgment can be found [here].
+The claimant issued a claim against his landlord for damages arising out of building works to convert the upper parts of the building into three self-contained apartments.
+The claimant occupied the ground floor chicken shop and contended that the works caused multiple leaks and noise nuisance.
+The second part of the claim arose from the removal of the shop’s flue by the defendant.
+Jeff represented the claimant, who was partially successful and obtained an order for costs from the defendant.

 Dhadwal v Heathrow Inn Limited [2021] 12 WLUK 211